Click on a state in the map or select one from the dropdown list to see state information.

 Device demonstrations are conducted at either of the two AT regional centers.
 One of the regional centers is operated by Easter Seals of Massachusetts and is located in Boston.
 The other regional center is operated by UCP of Berkshire County and is located in Pittsfield.

 Each year MassMATCH hosts regional AT Expositions to increase public awareness.
 The program operates a listserv for sending out timely information on AT-related topics as well as a quarterly newsletter.
 MassMATCH also has a website - www.massmatch.org with a lot of information and resources about Assistive Technology.
 The website also has a Blog Page and an "Ask An Expert" feature.

-Lead Agency: Department of Human Resources-Michigan Rehabilitation Services
+Lead Agency: Michigan Department of Labor and Economic Opportunity (LEO) - Michigan Rehabilitation Services (MRS)

 Program Title: Michigan Assistive Technology Program (MATP)

 MATP partners with funders to provide assistive technology to reduce social isolation and to access healthcare.
 Types of devices provided have included tablets with accessibility features, smart speakers, smart screens, and healthcare related assistive technology including talking blood pressure monitors.
 Additional options for healthcare related AT include talking glucometers, talking pulse oximeters, and talking thermometers.
 Funding sources for the assistive technology have included Michigan Developmental Disabilities Council grant programs, No Wrong Door funding from Michigan Aging and Adult Services Administration, private donors and private foundations.